gsuiffet/tokens-studio-tailwind/README.md

 <br>

+#### Importing Generated CSS
-#### Import the generated CSS in your CSS file
+To import the generated CSS into your CSS file:
-1. Install postcss-import in your project using one of the following commands:
+1. Install `postcss-import` using one of these commands:
     - npm install -D postcss-import
     - pnpm add -D postcss-import
     - yarn add -D postcss-import
-2. In your postcss.config.js file, add the `postcss-import` plugin
+2. Add the `postcss-import` plugin in your `postcss.config.js file:
     ```js
     module.exports = {
       plugins: {